sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 $$ \rho(v) = \big|[v : v \in R]\big| +
              \big|[(w, v) : (w, v) \in E \land \rho(w) > 0]\big| $$

-Here we recursively define the reference count of an object $x$ to be the number of root pointers to $x$ plus the number of pointers to $x$ from objects which themselves have non-zero reference counts.
+Here we recursively define the reference count of an object $v$ to be the number of root pointers to $v$ plus the number of pointers to $v$ from objects which themselves have non-zero reference counts.
 Any object whose reference count is zero according a fixed point of $\rho$ can be freed, as there is no way for the program to reference it in the future.